the-cuisinier/cuisinier/README.md

 ## Reporting Bugs
 Just open an issue you face while using our app.
 Our team would get on to it ASAP.

+# License
+The GNU General Public License v3.0

+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.

+Check out the [LICENSE](./LICENSE.md) file for more detailed information.